This is a mobile version, full one is here.

 MacBook Pro Retina, 15-inch, Late 2013, 2.3GHz/16Gb/512Gb ($2,900) with MacOS Sierra.
 I bought it over three years ago and don't want to replace with a new one, simply because rumors are its quality is very low.
 My smartphone is iPhone 6s.
-For podcast recording I'm using Zoom H6 together with Movo LV4-O2 microphone, Sennheiser HD 380 PRO headphones, and SLIK Sprint 150 tripod.
+For video and podcast recording I'm using Zoom H6 together with Movo LV4-O2 microphone, Sennheiser HD 380 PRO headphones, and SLIK Sprint 150 tripod.

 IntelliJ IDEA Ultimate (

 for Java projects.
 I've got a free open source

 the same, I believe, just email them and ask.

 Chrome (free) for web browsing.
 I also have Safari, FireFox, and Opera but only to verify my websites for cross-browser compatibility, that's all.
 I'm using these plugins: AdBlock, Block site, Grammarly, Rapportive.

 iTerm2 (free) for the command line.
 It's a replacement of Terminal, with some nice features, which I'm not actually aware of.

 Homebrew (free) for package managing.
 Difficult to imagine Mac OSX without Homebrew.
 I was using MacPorts in my previous MacBook, but switched to Homebrew and have no regrets.

 for Java profiling.
 I've got a free license from them, again because

 I'm a contributor to a few open source projects.